 #6 Make reservations with airline ahead of time

-Since most airlines will only allow two dogs in-cabin per flight, you must add your Yorkie to the reservation as soon as possible.
+Since most airlines will only allow two to four dogs in-cabin per flight, you must add your Yorkie to the reservation as soon as possible.
 While some airlines will allow you to add a “pet” online, others will require a phone call to secure a spot.
 Be prepared to pay anywhere from USD 95 to 125 ONE-WAY for domestic flights within the U.S., USD 200 to 250 ONE-WAY for international flights from the U.S., and 50 to 100 € ONE-WAY within the European Union.
 Oh yea, even though you’re already paying a fee to fly with your Yorkie, most airlines will still count your dog as your one carry-on item!
 Depending on how much baggage you have, you may have to pay to check additional baggage.
 GRR – I know, this doesn’t sound fair at all!

 #7 Be strategic with water and food

 To allow time for digestion and relief, remember to feed your Yorkie at least 1-2 hours before heading to the airport.
 For flights 6 hours or longer, you’ll want to be extra strategic with water and food before and after takeoff.
 You’ll want to make sure your Yorkie gets fed enough, but not too much food and water intake that accidents are bound to happen.
 As I’ve flown on numerous 10+ hour flights, I find that eating light meals, small bites, and treats throughout the flight duration are paws down better than one large meal.